antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    8: Using a category; select View    Geneset**](_static/images/AdaptingR2_Viewset.png)

-5. In the GeneSetView your Category is privately available for yourself for similar analyses as with any other public geneset present in R2.
+5. In the GeneSetView your Category is privately available for yourself for similar analyses as with any other public gene set present in R2.
     Select 'My GeneCategories' to choose from your categories.
     If you saved your gene set temporarily, choose 'My 24h GeneCategories'.
 And click Next and click Next again in the following window  (Figure 9).